 - 18.1 The School is committed to practising safer recruitment in checking the suitability of staff (including staff employed by another organisation).
 See the School's separate safer recruitment policy. - 18.2 The School maintains a single central register of appointments for all staff and volunteers. - 18.3 Staff connected to the School's early years and later years provisions are under an ongoing duty to inform the School if their circumstances change which would mean they meet any of the criteria for disqualification under the Childcare Act 2006.
-Staff should refer to the School's safer recruitment policy for further information about this duty and to their contract of employment in respect of their ongoing duty to update the School. - 18.4 The School's protocol for ensuring that visiting speakers are suitable and appropriately supervised is set out in the School's separate 'visitors and visiting speakers policy'.
+Staff should refer to the School's

+- 18.4 safer recruitment policy for further information about this duty and to their contract of employment in respect of their ongoing duty to update the School. - 18.5 The School's protocol for ensuring that visiting speakers are suitable and appropriately supervised is set out in the School's separate 'visitors and visiting speakers policy'.

-19 Use of mobile technology
+19 Use of mobile technology and Online Safety

-- 19.1 The School's policy on the use of mobile technology, including phones and cameras, in the School, is as follows: - 19.1.1 the School's Acceptable Use Policy for pupils which sets out the expectations on pupils from Year 3 to Year 13.
+19.1 The School's policy on the use of mobile technology, including phones and cameras, in the School, is as follows:

+the School's Acceptable Use Policy for pupils which sets out the expectations on pupils from Year 3 to Year 13.
 In short, phones (if students have them) should be switched off and in bags.
 They should not have access to 3G/4G networks during the school day without permission.
 Our discipline procedures for students in relation to mobile phone use are outlined in the behaviour and discipline policy.

-- 19.1.2 The EYFS policy on mobile technology is clearly outlined in appendix 5. - 19.1.3 all staff (including staff in the EYFS setting) should use mobile devices and cameras in accordance with the guidance set out in the staff code of conduct and separate; - 19.1.4 parents of all pupils (including parents of pupils in the EYFS setting) may bring mobile devices onto the premises but may only take photographs during events such as plays, concerts or sporting events for personal use.
-Parents should be reminded that the publication of such images (including on personal social networking sites even where access to the image may be limited) may be unlawful. - 19.2 The School's approach to online safety is set out in the School's E-Safety Policy and follows the guidelines and advice of South West Grid for Leaning including the 360 safe Audit.
+- 19.1.1 The EYFS policy on mobile technology is clearly outlined in appendix 5. - 19.1.2 all staff (including staff in the EYFS setting) should use mobile devices and cameras in accordance with the guidance set out in the staff code of conduct and separate. - 19.1.3 parents of all pupils (including parents of pupils in the EYFS setting) may bring mobile devices onto the premises but may only take photographs during events such as plays, concerts or sporting events for personal use.
+Parents should be reminded that the publication of such images (including on personal social networking sites even where access to the image may be limited) may be unlawful. - The School's approach to online safety is set out in the School's E-Safety Policy and follows the guidelines and advice of South West Grid for Leaning including the 360 safe Audit.
+Internet usage goes through a safety filter which produces filtering and monitoring reports.
+This 'Securely' system will be reviewed half-termly in ICT steering group meetings to ensure the level of safeguarding is appropriate and the monitoring reports will be reviewed at weekly safeguarding meetings.
+This will ensure the school has continued responsibility for filtering and monitoring the material accessed by students and ensures we can limit access to certain content as appropriate to protect risk. - 19.3 Staff will receive training in regard to online safety and will know their responsibility in using these filtering and monitoring systems and reporting any concerns they have about these systems or online safety.